SwapnilSankla/kafka-multi-tenancy/README.md

 }
 ```

-🔑 **Key Advantages**:
+Why this is powerful?

-- ✅ Maintains the simplicity of `@KafkaListener`
+- Retains simplicity of annotation based listeners
-- 🔧 Dynamically wires in tenant-specific config
+- Fully tenant aware
-- 📦 Keeps the codebase clean and declarative
+- No custom retry logic needed

 This design gives us the best of both worlds: the flexibility of dynamic configuration and the ease of use that comes with Spring's annotation-driven Kafka support.